DATA PROTECTION – Jersey overview

 (e) general technical and security measures that will be taken to keep the data secure.

 This information should be provided within a separate privacy notice so that the data subject can make a clear, informed decision as to whether to proceed.
-A privacy notice should be provided by the data controller at each point of data collection.
+A privacy notice should be provided by the data controller at each point of data capture, whether online, via a mobile handset, or in paper form, by telephone or otherwise.

 What constitutes valid consent?